-Resist that false advice to get year round sun exposure for your vitamin D production.
+Resist that false advice to get year-round sun exposure for your vitamin D production.
 Most places in the world only have enough UVB rays during the summer to make meaningful vitamin D in your skin.
-Even then, I don’t recommend using your skin as a vitamin D factory because it gives doctors like me job security.
-Vitamin D is pretty complex and I always recommending talking to your personal doctor for advice.
-To read more about my opinion on vitamin D and the sun click here to read my article Are You Really Getting Vitamin D From The Sun Or Just Nuking Your DNA?
+Even then, I don't recommend using your skin as a vitamin D factory because it gives doctors like me job security.
+Vitamin D is pretty complex and I always recommend talking to your personal doctor for advice.
+To read more about my opinion on vitamin D and the sun click here to read my article Vitamin D and Sun Exposure

 Photo: Thanks and Gratitude to JOPHIELsmiles